AAT Level 2 Certificate in Accounting

-Payment for AAT membership, exam fees (approximately £205*) and textbooks will also be required.
+Payment for AAT membership, exam fees (approximately £424*) and textbooks (approximately £33 per unit) will also be required.

 * Awarding Body Fees are payable by all students or employers and recharged at cost and may be subject to change.

-Following completion of the AAT Level 2 qualification your employee may wish to continue their studies by applying for the AAT Level 3 Advanced Diploma in Accounting.
+After completing the AAT Level 2 Accounting qualification, you will have the opportunity to apply for the AAT Level 3 Advanced Diploma in Accounting course.

 What our AAT students say…